 - Story Map Swipe and Spyglass—Compare two maps or two layers in the same map.
 This is a good choice for showing before and after imagery or other changes over time.

 - Story Map Tour—Present a sequential, place-based narrative in the form of a series of geotagged photos and captions linked to an interactive map.
 This is a good choice for walking tours or for presenting locations you want users to follow in a sequenced order.

 The apps in this category are primarily focused on data collection.
 The source of the data can be either a subject matter expert or the general public.
 These apps fall into two subcategories: crowdsourcing and general editing.

 - Crowdsource Manager—Provide the ability to review crowdsourced information and update attributes such as status and assignment.
-This is a good choice for collecting crowdsourced data across multiple layers and maps since the data is collected using apps such as Crowdsource Reporter or Collector for ArcGIS.
+This is a good choice for collecting crowdsourced data across multiple layers and maps since the data is collected using apps such as Crowdsource Reporter or Survey123 for ArcGIS.
 It requires a group that contains at least one map with an editable feature layer.
 Since the Crowdsource Manager app is created through a group, it is not available in Map Viewer.

 - Crowdsource Polling—Allow for collecting feedback and assessing public sentiment for a series of proposals, plans, or events.
 Users are presented with a map and list of features containing the details of each proposal, plan, or event, including any attached documents.
 These users can submit feedback in the form of votes and comments.